JetBrains/teamcity-documentation/topics/integrating-with-helix-swarm.md

 [//]: # (title: Integration with Perforce Helix Swarm)

 [Perforce Helix Swarm](https://www.perforce.com/products/helix-swarm) is a code review tool for Helix Core.
-When a developer shelves a file and asks for a review, TeamCity can run a build for this change and post the result in the comments section of a Helix Swarm review.
+When a developer shelves a file and asks for a review, TeamCity can run a build for this change and post the result as a [Swarm tests](https://www.perforce.com/manuals/swarm/Content/Swarm/basics_tests.html)  as well as in the comments section of a Helix Swarm review.

 ## Prerequisites